alifdarsim/laravel-no-composer/README.md

     ```

 Voilaaa!
 You just install laravel without using composer or laravel sail.
 After this, you can continue the normal laravel setup installation such as 'php artisan migrate'

+## Trobubleshooting

+**Q**: I got an error when running using this package.

+**A**: Most error happen is when you try running this project without the required PHP extension needed by Laravel.
+Simply make sure you install all of the PHP extension required as shown <a href="https://stackoverflow.com/a/40816033/13228282">here</a>

 ## Support